clade/PyDAQmx/doc/callback.rst

 How to use callback functions in PyDAQmx
 ========================================

 Callback functions are supported in :mod:`PyDAQmx`.
-With :mod:`ctypes`, you can convert a Python function to a ``CFunction`` that can be used as an argument to a function loaded with :mod:`ctypes` (The ``CFunction`` types are defined in :mod:`PyDAQmx.DAQmxTypes`).
+With the function types defined in :mod:`PyDAQmx.DAQmxTypes`, you can convert a Python function into a C function pointer or *callback* and pass it to a library function requiring a callback as an argument, such as :func:`DAQmxRegisterXXXEvent`.

-The :mod:`PyDAQmx.DAQmxCallBack` module provides a mechanism to send data to the callback function (see the second example).
-If you want to use a callback, the most effective way is to use a :class:`Task` object (see the last example).
+The :mod:`PyDAQmx.DAQmxCallBack` module provides a mechanism for sending data to a callback function (see the :ref:`second example <send-data-callback>`).
+If you want to use a callback, the most effective way is however to use a :class:`Task` object (see the :ref:`last example <task-object-callback>`).

 Examples are available in the GitHub `repository
-<https://github.com/clade/PyDAQmx>`_, in the :file:`PyDAQmx\example`
+<https://github.com/clade/PyDAQmx>`_ in the :file:`PyDAQmx/example` directory.
-directory.

 Simple example
 --------------